debanjandhara/rough_notes/TCS/Interview/Compiled Question by UEM - IEM.md

     *   **Major Question:** Russia Ukraine War.
 What are the full forms of USSR, NATO?
     *   **Major Question:** USA developments (Discuss).
     *   **Major Question:** History - detailed questions (could be related to a hobby or general knowledge).

+This categorization should cover every bit of the questions provided, consolidating duplicates into major questions with their variations noted.